apple2373/chainer_caption_generation/README.md

 This generate a caption for ../images/test_image.jpg.
 If you want to use your image, you just have to indicate -i option to image that you want to generate captions.

 ##I want to the model by myself.
-MSCOCO caption data is preprocessed and pickled, so you can train easily.
+I extracted the GoogleNet features and pickled, so you use it for training.
 ```
  cd codes
  python train_caption_model.py